mariorod98/ObsidianVault/Other files/Interview questions.md

 ### Have you ever developed a game from start to finish?
 Can you describe the process and any challenges you faced?

 ### How do you approach working with a team of game developers?
 What strategies do you use to ensure effective collaboration?

+Effective communication is the pillar of any team.

 ### How do you stay up-to-date with the latest trends and advancements in game programming?
 Do you participate in any online communities or attend any industry events?